eNMS-automation/eNMS/README.md

 ## 6. Configuration Management

 eNMS can work as a network device configuration backup tool and replace Oxidized/Rancid with the following features:
-- Poll network elements download configurations when they change
+- Poll network elements; download configurations when they change
-- Easily view current configuration of a device in the inventory
+- Easily view the current configuration of a device in the inventory
 - Search for any text in any configuration
 - View differences between various revisions of a configuration
 - Download device configuration to a local text file